Local Attractions Guide

 ERA - Shanghai Circus World

-ERA is Shanghai's most popular and successful acrobatic show.
+ERA is a popular and successful acrobatic show in Shanghai.
 It combines both elements from traditional Chinese acrobatic arts with modern technology and special effects.
 Very much like Shanghai, the show reflects a merging of past and future.

 Shanghai Ocean Aquarium